kannankvs/md2/Command-Reference.md

 This section explains the various show commands and configuration commands available for users.

 ## show acl table
-This command displays the ACL tables that are configured in the device.
-Each table has got a name, type, the list of interface(s) to which the table is bound and the description about the table.
+This command displays either all the ACL tables that are configured or only the specified "TABLE_NAME".
+Output from the command displays the table name, type of the table, the list of interface(s) to which the table is bound and the description about the table.

+- Usage:
+  show acl table [OPTIONS] [TABLE_NAME]

 - Example:
   ```